How to Get Published in Business Insider: A Practical Guide for Executives

 Why Business Insider Matters for Executive Credibility

 For AI-driven search, Business Insider's domain authority is significant.
-ChatGPT now reaches 900 million weekly users, with 92% of Fortune 500 companies using the platform (TechCrunch, February 2026).
+ChatGPT now reaches more than 900 million weekly users, and OpenAI's products are used across roughly 92% of Fortune 500 companies.
 When those tools answer questions about business strategy, career management, or entrepreneurship, Business Insider ranks among the Tier-1 sources they cite.
-Research from WordStream shows that brands cited in AI Overviews receive 35% more organic clicks.
-A Business Insider byline directly increases the probability that your expertise becomes part of those AI-generated answers.
-And with 40% of B2B buyers starting vendor research with AI tools (6sense, 2025), those citations translate into tangible pipeline influence.
+Research from Seer Interactive shows that brands cited in AI Overviews receive about 35% more organic clicks.
+A Business Insider byline can increase the probability that your expertise becomes part of those AI-generated answers.
+And as a growing share of B2B buyers now rely on AI tools to synthesize their research and shortlist vendors (6sense, 2025), those citations can carry real pipeline influence.

 Business Insider's contributor program is also genuinely open — unlike the New York Times or The Atlantic, where editorial relationships and timing matter enormously, Business Insider regularly publishes first-time contributors with strong pitches and clear perspectives.